MaximumOctopus/FolderScanUltra/README.md

 In 2022 I decided to rename it and add it to my pool of applications receiving regular updates (two applications now, so maybe a puddle, not a pool).
 It'll be distanced somewhat from xinorbis and become better for it.
 Many updates are planned.

 # Release History

+5.17 / May 19th 2026

+Fixed a couple of minor bugs.

+Improved auto-optimisation for a few report types (eg /extensions) as they will no longer gather user name information from each file (which is very slow).

+Added extra extensions to the default file extension lists.

+5.16 / June 1st 2025

+Added additional split-by-date method, day:

+  /dated

 5.15 / May 31st 2025